 It has been more than 2 years since the incident in question, and Ms. Chrisette’s life continues to be terrorized.
 That incident changed Ms. Chrisette’s life.
 She is recognized in public and often harassed.
 She has received death threats from strangers, both in person and online.
 She has lost her fundamental rights to both privacy and public safety.

 We beg you to demonstrate that you are listening to the LGBTQ community in New York City and that you are serious in your commitment to support the safety of queer and trans New Yorkers of color, especially Black transwomen.

 Fight 4 Merci Collective

-The following New York City based organizations have endorsed this letter: Audre Lorde Project, Black & Pink NYC, Black Youth Project 100 NYC, Center for Anti-Violence Education, F2L, Gay Mens Health Crisis, New York City Anti-Violence Project, PopGym, Queens Neighborhoods United, Resource Generation NYC, Revolutionary Abolitionist Movement NYC, Showing Up for Racial Justice NYC, Survived & Punished NY, The Base, Transgender Law Center, and White Noise.
+The following New York City based organizations have endorsed this letter: Audre Lorde Project, Black & Pink NYC, Black Youth Project 100 NYC, Center for Anti-Violence Education, F2L, Gay Mens Health Crisis, Girls for Gender Equity, Jewish Voice for Peace NYC, New York City Anti-Violence Project, PopGym, Queens Neighborhoods United, Resource Generation NYC, Revolutionary Abolitionist Movement NYC, Showing Up for Racial Justice NYC, Survived & Punished NY, The Base, Transgender Law Center, and White Noise.